Foreign policy of the Truman administration: Point Four: technological aid to poor countries

 Point Four was a new program of technological aid to poor developing countries that started in 1949.
 It began with a $25 million budget; Iran was an early favored recipient.
 In Nepal, Point Four promoted mineral development, agriculture and public health programs, and improved trade routes to India.
 Truman boasted it was the "Front line of the Cold War".
 The program encouraged private investment and many of its technical people went on to careers in international trade.
 The Eisenhower administration kept the policy but changed the name to the International Cooperation Administration and tied it to military objectives.
 It is now known as the United States Agency for International Development.

 German rearmament

 The rearmament of West Germany was achieved in the early 1950s.
 The main promoter was West German Chancellor Konrad Adenauer, with France the main opponent.
 Washington had the decisive voice.
 It was strongly supported by the Pentagon (the U.S. military leadership), and weakly opposed by President Harry S. Truman; the State Department was ambivalent.
 The outbreak of the Korean War in June 1950 changed the calculations and Washington now gave full support.
 That also involved putting Dwight D. Eisenhower in charge of NATO forces, and sending more American troops to West Germany.

 Widespread fears of another rise of German militarism necessitated the new military to operate within an alliance framework, under NATO command.
 The events led to the establishment of the Bundeswehr, the West German military, in 1955.

+NSC-68 in 1950

+In April 1950 the National Security Council approved NSC 68, drafted by Paul Nitze.
+It urgently called for rapid rearmament and a major expansion of the defense budget, increased aid to U.S. allies, and a more aggressive posture in the Cold War.
+Nitze used strong and alarming language to depict the Soviet Union as a country determined to expand and engage in aggressive behavior to maintain its Communist system.
+This statement gave a new global and militarized twist to the existing policy of containment, which was already being implemented in Europe and Japan.
+NSC-68 endorsed the use of any available means to protect the interests of democracies.
+Unlike the X article and the Long Telegram, NSC-68 portrayed a larger threat and asserted that a Soviet offensive against the West had become global.

+The White House at first shelved NSC-68.
+However the sudden outbreak of the Korean War in June 1950 confirmed for Washington the warning issued in NSC-68 and its goals were adopted as the new policy.
+The Cold War had become hot in Asia.
+The crisis now convinced Washington of the urgent necessity for higher defense spending.
+The budget quadrupled between 1949 and 1953.